l1laxS/retreeve/README.md

 -	📜 Generic ASCII support — works with any text source: logs, configs, reports, etc.
 -	🪶 Lightweight & extensible — no heavy dependencies, simple API.

+## 🔓 Open by Design

+Unlike many parsers tailored for specific proprietary formats, **ReTreeVe** is intentionally **format-agnostic** and released under the **MIT license**.
+That means you can adapt it to your own text structures — scientific logs, simulation outputs, configuration files — and integrate it freely in both open and closed projects.

 ## 💡 Example